 Support of loads:

-Use 32 MPa concrete [in accordance with Section 03300 - Cast in Place Concrete], where concrete fill is used in lieu of solid units.
+Use 30MPa concrete in accordance with Section 03300 - Cast in Place Concrete, where concrete fill is used in lieu of solid units.

-Use grout in accordance with [CSA A179-14] where grout is used in lieu of solid units.
+Use grout in accordance with CSA A179-14 where grout is used in lieu of solid units.

 Install building paper below voids to be filled with concrete grout; keep the paper 25 mm back from the faces of the units.